Before the meeting

 We request that presenters arrive at the meeting room at least 10 minutes before the start of their presentation to work with the AV technicians and set up their computer equipment.
 As the Session Chair, it is your responsibility to keep the presentation moving.
 If there are any technical difficulties, you should reorder the presenters and put that author at the end.
 Do not keep the audience waiting while people work on technical problems.
 If the problem is corrected in a timely manner, reorganize the presentations as you deem appropriate.

 Give a brief introduction of your speakers.
-Be sure you can pronounce the name correctly, know the institution they are from or representing, and know their credentials.
+Introductions include name, institution, location, and credentials.
+Be sure you can pronounce the name correctly, know the institution they are from or representing and its location, and know their credentials.

 If floor microphones are not available during the question and answer period, repeat the questions asked into your microphone.
 Generally, you should position yourself either at the podium with the microphone and repeat questions and comments or instruct the speakers to use the podium or use a lavaliere microphone to move around within the audience.